MJimitater/Object-Detection/README.md

 1. Download DogsVsCats.ipynb.ipynb
 2. Download predict.ipynb
-3. either download CNN_model.h5 to spare training and predict any cat or dog image with predict.ipynb
-4. or download dataset: the source of the image datasets: https://www.kaggle.com/
+3. either download CNN_model.h5 to spare training and predict any cat or dog image with predict.ipynb *or* download dataset for own training.
+The source of the image datasets: https://www.kaggle.com/
-5. Make sure to edit the pwd for the data(sub)sets
+4. Make sure to edit the pwd for the data(sub)sets
-6. Run code
+5. Run code